NovaVoidHowl/UnityDebugTools/README.md

 ## License

-Distributed under the LGPL License.
-See `LICENSE.md` for more information.
+Distributed under dual licence `CC BY-ND 4.0` or `CC BY-NC 4.0`, see `LICENSE.md` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>